I’ve now worked with or invested in ~25 successful start-ups beyond my own companies and I’ve watched a lot of VP hire train wrecks.

 You have to do a real plan, and the CEO and her VP(s) have to agree on the Top 5 priorities for each functional area.
 Otherwise, no matter how great you get along personally, or otherwise, cracks will quickly develop.
 Even just by $10k-$20k in MRR, most CEOs have already effectively been the VP of Sales, Marketing, Product and Customer Success, and sometimes, Engineering.
 That means they already have pretty strong ideas around what is working, and importantly, what doesn’t and hasn’t so far.

 If you come in and your Top 5 priorities are things the CEO doesn’t believe will work, based on her experience with the first 100 customers, you won’t last.
 Even if that playbook worked perfectly at your last company.
 Because even by Customer 100, there’s a pattern.
 Maybe events don’t work.
-Or maybe that work really well.
+Or maybe they work really well.
 Maybe agencies have been a waste.
 Maybe Adwords is a disaster.
 Maybe Facebook is a great lead gen tool.
 Whatever it is, the company and CEO have already figured out how to acquire and service at least some customers well before the first VP is ever hired.
 So your job is to do it better.
 Not break the wheel.
 Not yet, at least.

 So make your 60-day plan AND as a summary, force-rank your Top 5 priorities.
 Get the CEO to e-sign it for real, and you too, that those are the right 5 priorities for your role.